FindMySchool LogoFindMySchool

 Adult learners make exceptional progress.
 Many begin their courses some distance from the job market and achieve transformational outcomes.
 The college's adult learning programmes received an Outstanding rating from Ofsted.

-In 2024, 23% of the cohort of 1,343 leavers progressed to university, with the majority securing places at their first-choice institution in line with national averages.
+University progression is one route from Blackburn College, with many students securing places at their first-choice institution.
 University destinations include the University of Manchester, the University of Liverpool, and the University of Central Lancashire.
 Students have gone on to study subjects as diverse as Dentistry, Audiology, Law, Cyber Security, and Chemical Engineering.

 The college has an Oxbridge pipeline, albeit modest in scale.
 Eight students applied to Oxford and Cambridge in the measurement period, with one securing a place at Cambridge.
 This demonstrates that academically ambitious students can achieve elite outcomes from a state further education college.